libujacob/networking-huawei/devstack/README.rst

      > enable_plugin networking-huawei /opt/stack/networking-huawei

-   Or, if you want to pull the networking-huawei repository from Github and use a particular branch (for example Liberty, here)
+   Or, if you want to pull the networking-huawei repository from Github and use a particular branch (for example master, here)

      > enable_plugin networking-huawei https://github.com/openstack/networking-huawei.git master